 Will one session of dental cleaning be enough to treat my periodontal disease?

 It depends on the case.
-For a mild case of gingivitis, it might be enough with one dental cleaning appointment.
-However, for moderate to severe cases, it will take two or more sessions.
+A dental cleaning might be enough for mild gingivitis with one dental cleaning appointment.
+However, moderate to severe cases will take two or more sessions.

 How can I clean my mouth after periodontal surgery?